-Our venom products pass a minimum of 12 quality control checks.
-We are the only manufacturer that lets you order venom diagnostics by individual species.
+Our venom products pass a minimum of 15 quality control checks.
+We are the only supplier of venom in the U.S.

-COMFORTEN® MULTIPLE SKIN TEST SYSTEM
+➢ COMFORTEN[®] MULTIPLE SKIN TEST SYSTEM

 The only ten-test, self-loading, surgical steel skin test device on the market.